gdchaochao/easy_benchmark/README.md

 ### Run queries
 Run queries in Background
 ```
-nohup sh ./tpcds_query.sh --sql spark-sql --result ./result > query_log 2>&1 &
+sh ./tpcds.sh --sql spark-sql --result ./result
 ```
-The result will be in "--result" you set or default in "./result"
+#### The result will be in "--result" you set or default in "./result"
 If you want to run hive queries, just set "--sql hive"
-For more information, use "tpcds_query.sh --help"
+For more information, use "tpcds.sh --help"

 ### Result like this:
 ```